Business Competition: Can I Reclaim A Domain Back If It Lapses?

 The URL at issue is SpokaneCommercialRoofing.com.
 In 2012, Les Ludtke, of Spokane Commercial Roofing (Roofer A), registered SpokaneCommercialRoofing.com, for one year, and put a website on it.

 Fast forward to 2013.
 Roofer A forgets to renew the domain.
 Jeffrey Sitton, of Spokane Roofing Co.
 (Roofer B), noticed Roofer A’s domain name registration lapse, scooped it up, and then forwarded it to his website, Spokaneroofing.com.
+My competitor “cybersquatted” on my domain, capitalized off my intellectual property, and by doing so engaged in unfair business competition.

 Upon realizing that Roofer B had snagged his old domain, Roofer A sent a letter to Roofer B, outlining possible legal consequences for “stealing” his URL and re-directing it.
 When Roofer B got the letter, he stopped the re-direction.
 At the time of this writing, the website at issue is a blank white page.